Engagement Hub

 Overview

-• What: Proposed amendment to the assessable payroll practice directive to clarify how tips and gratuities are treated for payroll reporting purposes
+• What: Amendments to the assessable payroll practice directive to clarify how tips and gratuities are treated for payroll reporting purposes

 • Who: All B.C. employers whose workers may receive tips or gratuities, including, but not limited to, foodservice, hospitality, taxi and ride-hail, local delivery, esthetic services including hair salons, and pet grooming